ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Docs API/Using WOPI/WOPI REST API/Lock/index.md

 **POST /wopi/files/*(file\_id)***

-Locks file editing by an online office that requested the lock.
+Locks a file for editing by the WOPI client application instance that requested the lock.

 This operation works as follows: